-Within special flood hazard areas established in Section 9 of this ordinance are areas designated as floodways.
+Within SFHAs established in Section 6.12.114 are areas designated as floodways.
 A floodway is an extremely hazardous area because of the velocity of floodwaters that carry debris and potential projectiles and because of the potential for erosion.
-Floodways may or may not be specifically designated on the FIRM maps; their existence will be as determined by the Floodplain Administrator.
+Floodways may or may not be specifically designated on the FIRM Maps; their existence will be as determined by the Floodplain Administrator.
 Encroachments, including fill, new construction, substantial improvements, and other development, are not allowed in a floodway unless certification by a registered professional engineer is provided demonstrating that the encroachment(s) shall not result in any increase in flood levels during the occurrence of the base flood discharge.
-Allowed new construction and improvements shall comply with all applicable flood hazard reduction provisions of Sections 27-29 of this ordinance.
+Allowed new construction and improvements shall comply with all applicable flood hazard reduction provisions of Sections 6.12.148 through 6.12.152.
+Until a regulatory floodway is adopted, no new construction, substantial development, or other development (including fill) shall be permitted within Zones A1-30 and AE, unless it is demonstrated that the cumulative effect of the proposed development, when combined with all other development, will not increase the water surface elevation of the base flood more than one foot at any point within the City of Oakley."